The LCMS Mission Affirmations of 1965–Then and Now

 1. First of all, novelty.
 The very rhetoric of the MAs was new in Missouri.
 They are assertions, “doctrinal” assertions even, but none of them sounded like the doctrines (plural) regularly taught in Missouri’s catechism classes–or preached from pulpits.
 Where was the language we all knew–inspiration, redemption, justification, sanctification, et al.?
 The very word “mission” wasn’t in the vocabulary of Missouri’s doctrines.
 Not even in Schwan’s explanation of Luther’s catechism.
 So the language was novel.
 But it sounded good.
 Who could object?

 3. There is some breast-beating in the opening prayer that leads to the resolves.
 “Our disobedience against Thy Law and our littleness of faith in Thy Gospel.”
 “Preserve us from that pride which thanks Thee that we are not as other men are.”
-[Of course, the language is non-inclusive.
-It was 1965.]
 In the resolutions that follow we hear of “our sins of self-centered disobedience…our own institutional self-interest.”
 And in the final resolve of MA #6 we have a string of “we deplores,” some of which are patently “in house” maladies, though the text doesn’t actually say so.

 4. The theological construction.
 What are the MAs built upon?
 What are the groundings, the foundations, for the resolves?
 Just what is being affirmed?
 And then by contrast, what is being negated?
 Let’s take them one at a time.